 American University annually recognizes outstanding faculty who have made significant contributions in the areas of teaching, research and service.

-These awards will be presented at the Faculty Recognition Dinner in April 2018.
+These awards will be presented at the Faculty Recognition Dinner on April 15, 2018.

 The Outstanding Scholarship, Research, Creative Activity, and Other Professional Contributions is given to a faculty member who has achieved distinction as a scholar as documented through publications; invited lectures and papers; performances or shows; leadership in professional societies; work on editorial boards; procurement of major grants; membership in prestigious professional organizations; references, quotes, or appearances in the media; or selective positions of leadership.
 The faculty member's record of achievement should reflect sustained contributions to the university over many years.
 This award includes $2,000 as part of the recognition.
 The faculty member must have a full-time appointment during AY2017-2018.